-Bright, clean and youthful – this is the design formula that the Sidney-based firm Morris Selvatico used in order to attract the young local clientele to the Qsan kiosk.
+Bright, clean and youthful – this is the food kiosk design formula that the Sidney-based firm Morris Selvatico used in order to attract the young local clientele to Qsan’s front counters.
 Located in the food court at One Central in Chippendale, Sydney’s “cool” neighborhood, Qsan is a Yakitori express store that introduces this Japanese treat to customers in search of something different.

-The kiosk is located in the proximity of a university campus, so the design was kept modern, fresh and quirky in order to respond to young tastes.
-Yellow and white are complemented with natural tones, so that the result is a space that looks sunny and inviting.
+The kiosk is located in the proximity of a university campus, so the design was kept modern, fresh and quirky in order to respond to young tastes and preferences.
+Yellow and white are complemented with natural tones.
+The result is a space that looks sunny and inviting.

-Inside the kiosk, yellow tiles offer the space the necessary chromatic contrast.
+Inside the kiosk, yellow tiles bring in the necessary chromatic contrast.
 Other elements are using the same yellow to create a cohesive design: the recessed ceiling troughs, the pendant lighting and the menu.
 The playful Qsan logo, the source of this chromatic choice, is generously displayed in various sizes and several locations, so that it makes an impression on the customer.